Skip to article

 New Hampshire cottage food — your questions answered.

-Can I sell pickles or salsa in New Hampshire?
+Can you sell food out of your house in New Hampshire?

 New Hampshire cottage food laws: what is the short version?

-New Hampshire does not require state registration for the cottage food lane.
+New Hampshire does not require state registration for basic cottage food sales.
 The annual gross sales cap is $20,000.
 Direct in-person sales are the safest channel to confirm before taking online or delivery orders.

-Do I need a cottage food license in New Hampshire?
+Do I need a cottage food license or permit in New Hampshire?

-Not for the cottage food lane in the current data.
+Not for the basic cottage food path, based on the state sources cited on this page.
 New Hampshire may still have label, food-category, local zoning, or other business rules, so check the official source before you sell.

 What foods can I sell from home in New Hampshire?

-New Hampshire's cottage food lane is mainly for foods that do not need time or temperature control for safety.
+New Hampshire's cottage food rules mainly cover foods that do not need time or temperature control for safety.
 Common no-go categories include tcs, meat, poultry, fish, shellfish.

 About VibeKitchen